RomainCtl/RecoFinement/docs/developers/sandbox/profile.md

 They are made only with faststr algorithm :

- - Algo a
- - Algo b
- - Algo c
+ - Profile algorithm
+ - Similar Content algorithm